apache/thrift/doc/specs/thrift-binary-protocol.md

 Note that the field name is not encoded so field renames in the IDL do not affect forward and backward compatibility.

-The default Java implementation (Apache Thrift 0.9.1) has undefined behavior when it tries to decode a field that has another field-type then what is expected.
-Theoretically this could be detected at the cost of some additional checking.
+The default Java implementation (Apache Thrift 0.9.1) has undefined behavior when it tries to decode a field that has another field-type than what is expected.
+Theoretically, this could be detected at the cost of some additional checking.
 Other implementation may perform this check and then either ignore the field, or return a protocol exception.

 A *Union* is encoded exactly the same as a struct with the additional restriction that at most 1 field may be encoded.